-Of course you can, even if it means getting a lawyer and calling the sheriff.
-But, usually, you can find out why he or she won’t move out and come to an agreement.
+Of course!
+You could go as far as getting a lawyer and calling the sheriff, but first you really should try to find out why he or she won’t move out and come to a more peaceful solution.

 “Try to find out what he needs in order to get him out,” Tessina says.
 “If it’s to help him get an apartment and help him decorate it, then do it.
 Of course, you are enabling him, but you are enabling him to be gone and you are willing to do whatever you need to get him gone.”

-Some lawyers, however, don’t believe that anyone should budge until arrangements are laid out in a temporary agreement.
+Some lawyers don’t believe that anyone should budge until arrangements are laid out in a temporary agreement.